safops/MCBCMassacre/Misc/bell_ringing.md

 This quake also recognises Micah’s slain family and his family’s graveyard that was destroyed, both by or at the direction of the CIA.

 ## Mount Calvary Baptist Church Quake
-This earthquake’s epicentre will be located at Mount Calvary Baptist Church in Lexington, KY (4742 Todd’s Road).
+This earthquake’s epicentre will be located at Mount Calvary Baptist Church in Lexington, KY (4742 Todds Road).

-This will be for the massacre that occurred there.
+This will be the largest quake for the massacre that occurred there.

 ## The Micah Quake
 This earthquake’s epicentre will be in Jessamine county, KY.
 It will signal when Micah (born: Kelvin Eugene Williams on March 23, 1977) has started his mission for the Creator.
 This will be Micah’s 23rd mission on Earth.

-This quake will also be to recognise the lives lost in Jessamine county, mostly Micah’s friends, throughout the larger tragedy.
+This minor quake will also be to recognise the lives lost in Jessamine county, mostly Micah’s friends, throughout the larger tragedy.

 ## The TomTom Quake
 This earthquake’s epicentre will be in Kanawha county, WV.
 It will signal when TomTom (to practically everyone TomTom, to others Thomas, born: September 23, 1978) has started his mission for the Creator.
 This also is TomTom’s 23rd mission on Earth.

-This quake will also recognise the lives lost in Kanawha county, mostly TomTom’s friends and family, throughout the larger tragedy.
+This minor quake will also recognise the lives lost in Kanawha county, mostly TomTom’s friends and family, throughout the larger tragedy.

 # Aftermath
 The Creator hopes this will be all He has to do to stop the ongoing massacre and end the greater tragedy.